 - For an even thicker and creamier hot chocolate, you can use half canned coconut milk and half almond milk.
 Nut milks tend to be naturally thinner so the coconut milk will help to thicken it up a bit more.

-Storage and reheating guidelines
+Storage and Reheating Guidelines

 Recipe FAQs

-Cacao powder is a healthier alternative to cocoa powder because it’s processed at a lower temperature which keeps the nutrients in tact, unlike cocoa powder which has been roasted and heavily processed.
+Cacao powder is a healthier alternative to regular cocoa powder because it’s processed at a lower temperature which keeps the nutrients in tact, unlike cocoa powder which has been roasted and heavily processed.
 The taste is very similar and the two can be used interchangeably, although cacao powder will offer more nutritional benefits.

 Yes!
-Once you’ve made this drink, let it cool and then store in an air-tight container and keep refrigerated.
+Once you’ve made this drink, let it cool and then store in an airtight container and keep refrigerated.
 It will keep well for up to a week and can be reheated over low to medium heat on the stovetop.

 Not all hot chocolate is the same, so it depends on the variety of hot chocolate that you choose.
 Typical hot chocolate contains upwards of 24 grams of sugar and is also higher in saturated fat when whole milk is used.

 This recipe, however, is a great healthier alternative.
-It’s lower in calories, sugar and saturated fat and higher in vitamins, minerals and antioxidants — but contains all the flavour!
+It’s lower in calories, sugar and saturated fat and higher in vitamins, minerals and antioxidants — but contains all the flavor!
 This is one hot chocolate recipe loaded with goodness!

-Serving suggestions
+Serving Suggestions

 Serve it along with any of the following recipes for the ultimate snack or treat:

-- Christmas Fudge
+- Easy Christmas Fudge

 - 3-Ingredient Almond Flour Cookies